rohit-saluja/Leet-code-solutions/README.md

 > The question name is in the snake-case format

 > All the solutions are in Javascript language and elegantly written with es6 syntax.

+## Just copy paste the solution to the leetcode editor it will work